SangsooNam/sangsoonam.github.io/_posts/2017-03-13-yaml-vs-json.md

 {% endhighlight %}

 ## Conclusion
-YAML has good extra features such as commenting, aliasing and anchring.
+YAML has good extra features such as commenting, aliasing and anchoring.
 It is super human-readable.
-Compared to YAML, JSON has a bit limited.
+Compared to YAML, JSON is a bit limited.
 However, JSON is widely used and supported.
 One of the main reasons is that it is faster to serialize and deserialize, which is a key factor to communicate between a client and a server.
 Check [this benchmark](https://gist.github.com/havenwood/4513627).
 To sum up,

-* Use JSON for communcation between a client and a server.
+* Use JSON for communication between a client and a server.
 * Use YAML for configuration files since YAML is really human-readable.

 > If you want to try/learn YAML, this [YAML to JSON online](https://www.json2yaml.com/convert-yaml-to-json) site is quite handy.